 Legs up the wall is a great way to release tension in the lower back.
 Simply bring either your right or left hip to the base of a wall, lay on your back and start to rotate your legs up the wall.
 If there’s any space between your sitting bones and the wall, scoot up until you feel the wall against them.
 Straighten your legs and relax your arms by your side.

 Remember, when stretching your back it’s important to know your limits and avoid injury.
-For tips on how to practise yoga safely and protect your back, read this article before you hit the mat.
+Read here for tips of how to avoid back injury during yoga and practice safely whilst protecting your back.